dekoza/mtgpl/CLB.rst

    +2: Draw a card, then scry 2.

    −3: Exile the top card of your library.
-Create number of 1/1 blue Faerie Dragon creature tokens with flying equal to that card's mana value.
+Create a number of 1/1 blue Faerie Dragon creature tokens with flying equal to that card's mana value.

    Elminster can be your commander.